 Associations have not sat idly by while lenders failed to foreclose.
 One method has been to contact the lender and request that they voluntarily abandon the unit/home.
 This method had been limited in effectiveness because there is no reason for a lender to agree except in those limited circumstances where the home/unit is exceedingly underwater, the unit/home has already sustained damage, the damages would require extensive costs to repair prior to sale, and the lender has already written off the debt.

-Some of the associations who utilized the “mortgage terminator” and then sold the properties without obtaining title insurance are discovering that that they can be sued by their buyer who thought they were purchasing clear title.
+Some of the associations who utilized the “mortgage terminator” and then sold the properties without obtaining title insurance are discovering that they can be sued by a buyer who thought they had marketable title.
 Instead, however, the new owners could be forced to move out when the lender takes title after foreclosing on its security interest or they have to pay rent to a lender on a unit that they thought they owned.

 Another method utilized by associations has been to seek to hold the lender responsible for its proportionate share of the expenses for maintaining the lender’s collateral, the unit/home, rather than seeking payment of the entire amount of the assessment.
 A letter to the lender explaining that the lender is responsible for the proportionate share of the expenses to preserve its collateral and identifying the amount for which the lender is responsible will sometimes result in the lender voluntarily paying the amount.
 However, in the majority of instances, the lender will either not respond at all or, if it does, it will indicate that it will only begin to pay if there is a court order.
 Thus, the association is left with the option of filing a lawsuit to seek the lender’s prorate contribution of expenses for the association’s preservation of the lender’s asset, which can be both time consuming and expensive if the lender defends the matter vigorously and appeal judgments against them.